Making a serverless SvelteKit site that reads data from a local SQLite database

 In case this is confusing: the server side of a “serverless” application is the serverless functions.

 This server side can be a +page.server.js (pages only rendered on the server side) or a +server.js (API routes that return raw data and not HTML).
-In this example I'm going to use an API route, then fetch from it on the client side, but this isn't necessary.
+In this example I'm going to use an API route, then fetch from it on the client side.

 We need better-sqlite3 for this.